 For those undertaking nurse prescribing or the prescribing of medication they will be required to undertake the literacy and medication assessment.

-Here you can find example questions to help you familiarise yourself with what to expect.
+You can find example questions to help you familiarise yourself with what to expect via the link below

 If successful at interview, you will be contacted by the recruiting manager and we will send you a provisional offer letter outlining the details of the role.